alemoraru/alemoraru/README.md

   with a specialization in Data Engineering and focus on Programming Languages (thesis)
 - 🏗️ &nbsp; [Minor in Architecture at TU Delft](https://www.tudelft.nl/bk/studeren/minoren-en-keuzevakken/archineering)
 - 📖 &nbsp; Passionate about cloud automation, security, and explainable AI
-- 📚 &nbsp; Avid reader of classics literature
+- 📚 &nbsp; Avid reader of English classics literature, and beyond
-- 🏃🏻 &nbsp; Running/Swimming/Cycling enthusiast
+- 🏃🏻 &nbsp; Running/Swimming/Cycling/Skier enthusiast
 - 🗣️ &nbsp; Speaking English 🇬🇧, Romanian 🇷🇴, French 🇫🇷, and some Dutch 🇳🇱

 ### 🛠 &nbsp;Tech Stack - PLs, Tools, and Frameworks